 “I have used the coil for best part of 20 years after my now 20 year old son was born.
 I would highly recommend, after trying the pill before this, hated that!”

 “The day I had it fitted I had THE WORST cramps I have ever had but I did also have some post smear investigations done at the same time so they probably didn’t help.
 I had irregular bleeding for about 6 weeks due to having my implant removed and coming off the pill at the same time as having this fitted (hormones all over the place!)
 3 months ish in and it’s the best thing I ever did!
 So side effects of the coil, no bleeding, no remembering to take anything and covered for 5 years.
 Bonus I feel so much happier/positive, loss a bit of weigh (I do exercise a lot) and increased sex drive”

 “I know some women have amazing experiences with the mirena but I certainly was not one of them which is why I wanted to leave a review of my experiences.
 The actual insertion was not so bad but I ended up having to go back another day to get it put in knocked out as my cervix wouldn’t open.
 The first few months I got everything under the sun from constant UTI’s and brain fog, migraines, horrible moodiness, recurring thrush and cysts near my ovaries and irregular periods and pain throughout the whole month.

 What is the Mirena Coil?

 The Mirena Coil is a brand of the hormonal coil.
-It is a small, T-shaped plastic device that is inserted into the uterus to act as contraception.
-It must be inserted by a trained healthcare provider and can last anywhere between three to five years, depending on which type / brand, and can usually be easily removed at any time.
+It is a small, T-shaped plastic device that is inserted into the uterus to act as contraception (but can also help manage heavy periods and be sued as part of HRT).
+It must be inserted by a trained healthcare provider and can last up to 6 years for contraception if under the age of 45 (over the age of 45 you can keep the coil in until you are 55).
+It can usually be easily removed at any time.

 How does the Mirena Coil work?